How to Get Rid of Smoke Odor on Clothes and Carpets

 - Air it out - The main thing a cigarette smoke infested piece of clothing needs is fresh air.
 It’s preferably to hang the garments outside.
 However, If you can’t hang them outside, hang the clothing in a breezy, warm, and sunlit room and ese a fan to generate ventilation and air movement.
 You may need a few hours of airing to see any difference.

 - Odor eliminating spray - If after airing the garment or garments the smell still remains, use an odor eliminating spray, such as Febreeze, all over the front and back.
 Or even better, make your own!
-(Yes, we’re fans of the DIY trend).
+(Homemade Dishwasher Soap).
 Just combine equal parts clear vinegar and water in a spray bottle and add about 20 drops of your favorite essential oil (lemon or other citrics are perfect for this!).

 - Steaming - Steam is a great option to reduce the odor in garments that cannot be washed in the machine.
 Before using this method, check the label on your garment and make sure that steaming is permissible.
 Then, steam the item slowly, making sure not to miss any portion.